paulosuzart/paulosuzart.github.io/_posts/2018-04-19-exploring-optional-types-in-java8.md

 In this case `nodes` is supposed to have its first value set to the root node wrapped in a list.
 And from this point all we do is accumulate the children of nodes(if none is the node we are looking for), and just do the iteration again.

-Look, both algorithms could be implemented without Optional, and both could be implemented in a different way even using Optional.
+*Look, both algorithms could be implemented without Optional, and both could be implemented in a different way even using Optional.
 But I found this way enough for the purpose.
+For another version of the implementation, please refer to the Update 1 of this post*

 # Things I didn't like in any of the algorithms